How to Manage App Development Costs

 Mobile App Development Process

-You should have a good understanding of the mobile app development process and the step by step procedure app development companies go through.
+You should have a good understanding of the mobile app development process and the step by step procedures app development companies go through.
 The development life cycle includes separate work phases where the development team will plan, design, build, test and deliver the application.

 - Market Research & SWOT Analysis